But who will carry on your legacy?

 Buchanan also never had any biological children, though he did have an orphaned niece who he would eventually adopt.
 She would occasionally act as hostess of the White House, a position usually held by the First Lady.

 James Polk served as the 11th president of the United States.
-Polk and his wife Sarah Childress never had children of their own nor adopted.
+Polk and his wife Sarah Childress never had any biological children of their own.
 Many contribute their childlessness to Polk reportedly becoming sterile after an operation to remove urinary stones.

-Although something of a workaholic, Polk promised to serve only one-term as president and did not go on to seek reelection.
+Although something of a workaholic, Polk promised to serve only one term as president and did not go on to seek reelection.
 The stress of his presidency is thought to have contributed to his poor health and early death at age 53 .
 Childress lived some 40 years after the death of her husband.
-She never remarried and never had children.
-I’m eager to call her childfree though I suppose we can never know for sure.
+She never remarried, but did become the guardian of a great-niece, Sally Jetton.

 Andrew Jackson – Biological Father to None; Guardian to Many